ryslavyvaclav/miniCalc/README.md

 # miniCalc
 GUI & CLI calculator for various platforms!

+  These scripts are designed to be easy to use and understand, making them a good starting point for anyone looking to create their own calculator application.

 1. miniCalc-Windows-CLI-CommandLine.bat:
   A simple calculator application for Windows command line.
 This app can perform basic arithmetic operations such as addition, subtraction, multiplication, and division.
 It takes user input from the keyboard and displays the result in the command prompt.